 The whole flow takes under two minutes from a desktop browser.
 Mobile app users have to switch to the web — the in-app menus don't expose subscription cancellation.

-- Find Premium in the left sidebar.
-It sits below your store list.
+2. Find Premium in the left sidebar.
+Navigate to Premium in the left sidebar of your Printify account.
 If you're on a small screen, expand the sidebar first.

-- Click Cancel subscription.
+4. Click Cancel subscription.
+Select Cancel subscription.
 Printify will ask you to confirm and may show a one-screen retention offer (discount, brief pause, downgrade alternative).

-If the Premium menu item isn't visible in your sidebar, your account may already be on the Free plan.
-Check the top-right of the dashboard — Free accounts show a "Upgrade to Premium" button instead of the Premium management link.
+If you don't see the Cancel subscription option, it means your subscription has already been cancelled, and no further charges will be made.
+If the Premium menu item isn't visible in your sidebar at all, your account may already be on the Free plan.
+Check the top-right of the dashboard — Free accounts show an "Upgrade to Premium" button instead of the Premium management link.

 Once cancelled, the subscription status flips to Cancelled, ends [date].
 You can still use Premium features through that date — you've already paid for the cycle.
 Printify quietly downgrades you to Free at midnight on the end date.